The Siege of Limerick in 1651

 In June 1651 the English returned and again laid siege to Limerick.
 Because the city was heavily fortified and had a garrison of 2000 men, and two initial attacks had been beaten off, Ireton decided not to risk an all-out attack and decided on a policy of starvation instead.

-Felim O’Neill, in an effort to stretch his supplies, sent out the old men, the women and the children.
+Felim O’Neill, to stretch his supplies, sent out the old men, the women, and the children.
 Ireton’s men killed 40 of these people and returned the rest back to the city.

 The Irish are defeated